justone/endot-hugo/content/post/2014-02-12-setting-up-vim-for-clojure.markdown

 ---
 layout: post
-title: "Setting up Vim for Clojure"
+title: Setting up Vim for Clojure
-date: 2014-02-12 20:19:15
+date: 2014-02-12T20:19:15Z
 comments: true
-categories:
+tags:
-- Programming
+- programming
-- Clojure
+- clojure
-- Vim
+- vim
+slug: setting-up-vim-for-clojure
 ---

 I've been experimenting with [Clojure][1] lately.
 A few of my coworkers had begun the discovery process as well, so I suggested that we have a weekly show-and-tell, because a little accountability and audience can turn wishes into action.